altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 ~He was gone.
 And she felt...~
 'M::More focused?'
-~More herself, sad but...~
+~More herself, sad but....
-~Through the window, she saw outside her shell the wall lined with her memories complete.
+Through the window, she saw outside her shell the wall lined with her memories complete.
 Parts, the less pleasant memories covered in that sludge~ 'M::It is just the manifestation of that thing in your head, it uses those memories, it is not those memories.'
 *Martha turned*